dlpnd/nvr-wiki/docs/Shaders/Sky.md

 ---

-### ReplaceSun

-Replaces vanilla sun by a procedural sun for whatever reason

->Default: false

----

 ### UseSunDiskColor

 Uses the color from the sun disk from the game weather to calculate the sky tint.
 Otherwise uses the sun lighting